Evaluating Code Reasoning Abilities of Large Language Models Under Real-World Settings: Related Work

-Two closely related works are EXE~\cite{kopelexecution} and CodeSense~\cite{roy2025codesense} that evaluate LLM code reasoning on open-source Python repositories.
-Similar to \crux, EXE relies on LLMs to generate test inputs, limiting them to simple and primitive variable types.
-CodeSence collects input-output pairs from actual execution trace logs, but rules out those with non-primitive data types.
-To better preserve the complexity of real-world code inputs, \name collects actual runtime inputs by executing project test cases.
-It goes beyond primitive and core compound types and can serialize any complex custom type into a readable JSON-like format.
-Furthermore, \name follows a systematic approach to categorize the reasoning benchmarks into three difficulty levels.
+Two closely related studies are EXE~\cite{kopelexecution} and CodeSense~\cite{roy2025codesense} that evaluate LLM code reasoning on problems from open-source Python repositories. \textbf{EXE relies on LLMs to generate test inputs, limiting them to simple and primitive variable types}.
+CodeSence collects input-output pairs from actual execution trace logs, but \textbf{rules out those with non-primitive data types.} To better preserve the complexity of real-world code inputs, \name collects actual runtime inputs through existing tests.
+It can serialize any complex custom type into a readable JSON-like format. \textbf{These studies also assume that a problem from a real-world project is always complex, which we show is not necessarily true, as some \name and \name-lite LC instances are from real-world projects} (Figure~\ref{fig:difficulty-level}). \name also follows a systematic approach to categorize the reasoning benchmarks into two complexity groups, not done by any prior studies.